The Veil (American TV series): Production

 The series was hosted by Karloff, who also acted in every episode but one (“Jack the Ripper”).
 Episode plots supposedly were based upon real-life reports of supernatural happenings and the unexplained.
 Ten of the 12 episodes begin and end with Karloff standing in front of a roaring Gothic fireplace and inviting viewers to find out what lies "behind the veil".
 Karloff began each episode with the following line: "Good evening.
 Tonight I'm going to tell you another strange and unusual story of the unexplainable which lies behind The Veil."

 Guest stars (aside from Karloff) included Whit Bissell, George Hamilton, Myron Healy, Patrick Macnee, Morris Ankrum, Denise Alexander, Torin Thatcher, Niall MacGinnis and others.
 Directors included Herbert L. Strock, Frank P. Bibas, Paul Landres, Arthur Hiller and George Waggner.

 Hailed by critics as "the greatest television series never seen" (according to DVD release publicity), The Veil was never broadcast.
 Troubles within the Hal Roach studio (and the collapse of a preliminary co-production arrangement with National Telefilm Associates) resulted in production being cancelled after only a pilot and 10 episodes were produced.
-Hal Roach purchased an additional episode called “Jack the Ripper” from a British TV studio in an attempt to fill out the series a bit, but the number of episodes was still considered too small to justify sale to a network or to syndication.
-(The "Jack the Ripper" episode was directed separately in England by David MacDonald.)
+Hal Roach purchased an additional episode called “Jack the Ripper” from a British TV studio in an attempt to fill out the series a bit, directed separately in England by David MacDonald, but the number of episodes was still considered too small to justify sale to a network or to syndication.

 In the late 1960s, ten of the episodes were combined to form 3 different feature-length anthology films that aired on late night television.
 The three films were as follows: